Certificates | Credit or Non-Credit? |

 A noncredit certificate of completion means a document confirming that a student has completed a noncredit educational program of noncredit courses that prepares him or her to progress in a career path or to take degree-applicable credit courses.

-A certifcate of completion is eligible for Career Development and College Prep (CDCP) enhanced funding if certificates fall in one of the four noncredit categories: elementary and secondary basic skills, workforce preparation, short-term vocational (STV) with high employment potential, ESL and Vocational English as a second language... - PCAH, pg 132
+A certificate of completion is eligible for Career Development and College Prep (CDCP) enhanced funding if certificates fall in one of the four noncredit categories: elementary and secondary basic skills, workforce preparation, short-term vocational (STV) with high employment potential, ESL and Vocational English as a second language... - PCAH, pg 132

 Typically, certificates of achievement are developed in the career technical education (CTE) areas.
 Some certificates also lead to associate degrees in the same field.
 Colleges may not award a certificate of achievement for courses that have been designated as basic skills.